 The OES program produces employment and wage estimates annually for over 800 occupations, and more than 450 industries (at the national level).
 National occupational estimates for specific industries are also available.

 OES survey data contain interesting information on the occupational composition of the nation's industries, including information on STEM occupations and educational requirements.
 Additional data charts and maps as well as FAQs are available on the BLS website.

 These estimates are available for the nation as a whole, for individual states, for metropolitan and nonmetropolitan areas and local areas - this includes 375 MSAs, 34 metro divisions and more than 170 metro areas.

-In collecting data on employees in nonfarm establishments for over 800 occupations, and more than 450 industries (at the national level), the OES data are geographically and economically detailed.
+In collecting data on employees in nonfarm establishments, the OES data are geographically and economically detailed.

 For each occupation, data are shown for employment totals plus the mean annual and hourly wages, and the annual wages at the 10th, 25th, 50th (median), 75th, and 90th percentiles.
 Data are issued about a year after the reference period.

 Because the survey design incorporates data from a 3-year reference period, great care must be used in using OES data for historical analyses (to avoid overlapping years, only every 4th year can be chosen for historical comparisons).

 The survey includes about 1.2 million establishments.
 BLS initiated the OES in 1971, and data are available online for 1997 and later.
 OES data before 1997 do not include state, metropolitan, or nonmetropolitan areas.